digidem/mapeo-core-docs/client-docs/sync.md

 `(connectionTypes: ConnectionType[] | null) => Promise<void>`

 Set the discovery connection types to enable.
 If `setDiscovery` has not been previously called with a valid connection type, discovery becomes enabled.
 If `connectionTypes` is `null` or `[]`, discovery becomes disabled.
 Do not rely on the resolving of this method to know when the process starts or stops.
-Instead, listen to the `'discovery:start'` and `'discovery:stop'` events.
+Instead, listen to the `'discovery-start'` and `'discovery-stop'` events.

 Note that there existing syncing processes with other peers happening, disabling discovery does not disable these immediately.
 Use `setSync` to handle this more explicitly.